-Restricted cash as of March 31, 2024 and December 31, 2023 was primarily cash on deposit from third parties related to pending tax credit projects.
+Restricted cash as of June 30, 2024 and December 31, 2023 was primarily cash on deposit related to RCP's lease and cash on deposit from third parties related to pending tax credit projects.
 There are deposit liabilities associated with restricted cash reported in other liabilities on the Consolidated Balance Sheets.